Skip to main content

 • A Letter from Your Teacher on the Last Day of School

-Then join your fellow educators to discuss how these books can be used to build a sense of welcome and community among the students you teach.
+Then, join your fellow educators on PEARL to discuss how these books can be used to build a sense of welcome and community among the students you teach.
 While these books are written for elementary grades, middle and high school educators can also use many of these to engage students in building relationships.

 Course Hours: Members who complete this course receive 4 HOURS of Act 48 and/or a certificate that may apply for Chapter 14 hours.
 Your employer has sole discretion to determine if this course qualifies for Chapter 14 hours.

-• 80 minutes for completing discussion questions for each book by October 16, and
+• 18 minutes for completing discussion forums for each book (90 min),

 Total of 4 hours of Act 48 or a certificate of completion.